 For instance, the intended use claim may be that early seroconversion specimens are detected.
-To show that this claim is true at the end of the product's life, a very early seroconversion specimen is included in the stability panel.
+To show that this claim is true at the end of the CDSCO/IVD/GD/Stability/02/2022 Page 13 of 50 product's life, a very early seroconversion specimen is included in the stability panel.
 This specimen may be a weakly reactive IgM specimen.